Lucia Altucci, Università degli Studi della Campania, Italy

 Aims & Scope

-- Aging, development, imprinting and reproductive epigenetics
+- Aging and development epigenetics

-- Allergy, immunology, pathogens and inflammation
+- Allergy, immunology, and pathogen epigenetics

 - Cancer epigenetics and diagnostics